cccbr/runningatower/content/docs/170-glossary/index.md

 ## Gudgeons

-The steel shafts fixed to the headstock that form the axle about which the bell rotates.
+The steel shafts fixed to the **Headstock** that form the axle about which the bell rotates.

 ## Headstock